 Colostrum is high in protein, low in sugar and fat – making it easily digestible for your new bub.

-It is also full of incredible antibodies and nutrients to protect them from any nasties on the outside world while their little body builds up its defense mechanisms.
+All of those incredible antibodies and nutrients will protect them from any nasties on the outside world while their little body builds up its defense mechanisms.
 Colostrum is often referred to as “Liquid Gold” for all the incredible qualities it possesses.

 Why does the colostrum leak?

 Some, but not all women may find their breasts begin to leak colostrum, usually in the third trimester.
 Your body is making sure you are all ready to look after your baby as soon as they arrive, so some women find this kicks in a little earlier.
 If you haven’t noticed it, you might try squeezing your nipple gently and some might come out.
 Don’t worry if it doesn’t though, it doesn’t mean anything and doesn’t indicate you are going to have a low supply.
 If you find however that yours does leak, you may want to bust out those nipple pads you have packed in your hospital bag.

 Embrace it!
 It’s a wonderful thing and leaking breasts will become the norm once you are breastfeeding your baby so get used to it.